There is a new and excitingly different series on Sky1 and Sky1 HD coming to your screens in April 2011.

 A Different Breed is not your normal dog show, as the makers are the brains behind the cult TV hit Pineapple Dance Studios.
 They have now turned their attentions from prima donnas to prima pooches in a fly on the wall type observational "dogumentary" that explores the mad and hilarious world of man’s best friend.

-Starting in June my daughter and I were filmed initially to see if we were the right type people for this eight part series. ( eccentric?)
+Starting June 2010 my daughter and I were filmed initially to see if we were the right type people for this eight part series. ( eccentric?)
 We then spent a number of weeks filming in different locations and with different dogs.

 We soon found out that this was to be no ordinary dog show, as the dogs were interviewed and will have their own voices, accents and personalities.
 In one shot we had come out of filming in a vets, and passed a hardware shop on the way back to the vehicles.
 A pigeon had flown into the shop and was causing havoc.